dashadriano/CP1-finalProject-console/README.md

 ```bash
 git clone https://github.com/dashadriano/console-employee-database
 ```
-Copy paste contents of cloned files into corresponding files in your C# Project environment.

 The `.gitignore` file only caters to Visual Studio and VS Code users.
 For merge pushes from developers that use other IDEs, contact the repository owner: [@dashadriano](https://https://github.com/dashadriano)